mCRL2org/mCRL2/doc/sphinx/source/user_manual/tutorial/ropebridge/index.rst

 We shall now verify the following properties using the toolset:

-A. It is possible for all adventurers to reach the `finish' side in 17 minutes.
+A. It is possible for all adventurers to reach the `finish` side in 17 minutes.
-B. It is not possible for all adventurers to reach the `finish' side in less than 17 minutes.
+B. It is not possible for all adventurers to reach the `finish` side in less than 17 minutes.

 .. admonition:: Exercise

    Express each of these properties in the modal :math:`\mu`-calculus.
    Add the formulas to the files :file:`formula_A.mcf` and :file:`formula_B.mcf` using a text editor.

 .. admonition:: Exercise